In the Rapid Review series I briefly review the key points of a clinical review paper. The topic: anti-NMDA receptor encephalitis

 The syndrome was initially described in healthy young females with teratomas and was thought to be a paraneoplastic syndrome, but we now know that it can be present without a tumor.

-Want to hear about this condition from the patient’s perspective?
+Want to hear about anti-NMDA receptor encephalitis from the patient’s perspective?
 Check out the brilliant book, “Brain on Fire: My Month of Madness” by Susannah Cahalan.